-Your Personal Earnings and Benefit Estimate Statement
+PEBES Personal Earnings and Benefit Estimate Statement SSA Social Security Administration

-Your Personal Earnings and Benefit Estimate Statement
+Personal Earnings and Benefit Estimate Statement

-from the SOCIAL SECURITY ADMINISTRATION

-February 21, 1996

-JANE Q PUBLIC 123 MAIN STREET WASHINGTON, DC 20225-0000

-A Message from the Commissioner of Social Security

-Last year, the Social Security Administration sent a Personal Earnings and Benefit Estimate Statement to every American 60 years of age or older who was not receiving Social Security benefits.
+Your Personal Earnings and Benefit Estimate Statement from the SOCIAL SECURITY ADMINISTRATION February 21, 1996 JANE Q PUBLIC 123 MAIN STREET WASHINGTON, DC 20225-0000 A Message from the Commissioner of Social Security Last year, the Social Security Administration sent a Personal Earnings and Benefit Estimate Statement to every American 60 years of age or older who was not receiving Social Security benefits.
 The purpose of the mailing was to help those individuals understand the value of Social Security in their lives as they plan their financial future.
 This year, we are sending the statement to people like yourself who are (or soon will be) age 60.
 This statement shows the estimated amount of Social Security benefits you and your family may be eligible for now and in the future.
 The statement also lists the earnings your employers (or you, if you're self-employed) have reported to Social Security over the years.
 If your records don't agree, please let us know right away.
 That's important because your benefits will be based on our records of your earnings.
 Keep in mind, Social Security benefits are not intended to meet all your financial needs.
 For example, when you retire, you'll probably need other income, such as savings or a pension.
 It's also important to remember that Social Security protection offers more than retirement benefits.
 Most workers have Social Security disability coverage to protect them from loss of income if they become severely disabled.
-In addition , financial protection is available to your family through Social Security survivors benefits if you should die.

-To help you better understand the basic facts about Social Security, we have included some frequently asked questions on the back of this statement.
+In addition, financial protection is available to your family through Social Security survivors benefits if you should die.
+To help you better understand the basic facts about Social Security, we have included some frequently asked questions. on the back of this statement.
 If you have other questions, we'll be glad to answer them.
 For over 60 years, Social Security has worked for all of us and for our families.
 The Social Security Board of Trustees projects that the system will continue to have adequate resources to pay benefits in full for more than 30 years.
 This means there is time for the Congress to make changes needed to safeguard the program's financial future.
 I am confident these actions will result in the continuation of the American public's widespread support for Social Security.
 We look forward to serving you today and in the future.

-Firly S. Chater

-Shirley S. Chater Commissioner of Social Security

-You and Your Social Security

-This statement provides information about your own Social Security record only.
-It does not talk about Social Security benefits you are now getting or might get in the future on anyone else's record.
+Finley J. Chater Shirley S. Chater Commissioner of Social Security This statement provides information about your own Social Security record only.
+It does You and Your not talk about Social Security benefits you are now getting or might get in the future on Social Security anyone else's record.
 We used the following information to prepare your statement:

-Your Name Jane Q. Public

-Your Social Security Number XXX-XX-XXXX

 Your Date of Birth April 26, 1937

 Estimated Future Earnings 1995 On \$33,375

-Other Social Security Numbers Also Assigned to You None
+Other Social Security Numbers Also Assigned to You ......
+None I 63468

-Your Social Security Earnings

-On page 4, we explain more about covered earnings and Social Security and Medicare taxes.
-The following chart shows your reported earnings.
-It may not show some or all of your earnings from last year because they are not yet recorded.
-This year's earnings will not be reported to us until next year.

-If your own records do not agree with the earnings amounts shown, please contact us right away.